rafasanmartinez/relay-client-guide/README.md

 });
 ```

-The purpose of this demonstration is to help you to experiment with the React's Garbage Collection configuration, concretely by playing with the parameter mentioned above.
-I have set the parameter value to 0, in order to prevent the garbage collector to retain the information of in the release buffer.
+Additionally, I maintain a list of retained operations in the `App` component state, so you can experiment with query retention feature.
+You can see the code in `App.js`.

 In order to see what is going on with the relay store, you should to install the [Relay Developer Tools](https://chrome.google.com/webstore/detail/relay-developer-tools/ncedobpgnmkhcmnnkcimnobpfepidadl)